Learning and balancing unknown loads in large-scale systems: Introduction

 \subsection{Related work}

 The problem of balancing the load in parallel-server systems has received immense attention in the past few decades; a recent survey is provided in \cite{van2018scalable}.
 While traditionally the focus in this literature used to be on performance, more recently the implementation overhead has emerged as an equally important issue.
-This overhead has two sources: the communication burden of exchanging messages between the dispatcher and the servers, and the cost in large-scale deployments of storing and managing state information at the dispatcher \cite{gamarnik2018delay}.
+This overhead has two sources: the communication burden of exchanging messages between the dispatcher and the servers, and the cost in large-scale deployments of storing and managing state information at the dispatcher \cite{gamarnik2018delay,gamarnik2020lower}.

-As noted earlier, the present paper concerns an \emph{infinite-server} setting, where the execution times of tasks do not depend on the number of competing tasks.
+As noted earlier, the present paper concerns an \emph{infinite-server} setting in the sense that task durations do not depend on the number of competing tasks.
+However, the level of contention does affect the share of the available resources received by each of the tasks, e.g., in terms of bandwidth for adaptive streaming applications.
+Infinite-server models of this kind have been commonly adopted in the literature as a natural paradigm for describing the dynamics and evaluating the performance of streaming sessions on flow-level; e.g., \cite{benameur2002quality,key2004fair}.

 In contrast, the load balancing literature has been predominantly concerned with single-server models, where performance is measured in terms of queueing delays.
-In the latter scenario, the Join the Shortest Queue (JSQ) policy \cite{ephremides1980simple,winston1977optimality} minimizes the mean delay for exponentially distributed service times, but a naive implementation of this policy involves an excessive communication burden for large-scale systems.
-So-called power-of-$d$ strategies \cite{mitzenmacher2001power,mukherjee2016universality,vvedenskaya1996queueing} involve substantially less communication overhead and yet provide significant improvements in delay performance over purely random routing.
+In the latter scenario, JSQ minimizes the mean delay for exponential service times \cite{ephremides1980simple,winston1977optimality}, but a naive implementation of JSQ involves an excessive communication burden for large-scale systems.
+The so-called power-of-$d$ strategies \cite{mitzenmacher2001power,mukherjee2016universality,vvedenskaya1996queueing} involve substantially less communication overhead and yet provide significant improvements in delay performance over purely random routing.
 Another alternative are pull-based policies~\cite{badonnel2008dynamic,stolyar2015pull}, which reduce the communication burden by maintaining state information at the dispatcher.
-In particular, the Join the Idle Queue (JIQ) policy \cite{lu2011join,stolyar2015pull} asymptotically matches the optimality of JSQ and involves only one message per task, by keeping a list of idle queues.
+Particularly, the Join the Idle Queue (JIQ) policy \cite{lu2011join,stolyar2015pull} asymptotically matches the optimality of JSQ and involves only one message per task, by keeping a list of idle queues.